 Citations Affected: IC 6-3.1; noncode.

-average wage paid by the applicant (rather than the amount by which
+requirements if the average wage paid by the applicant exceeds the

-January 13, 2005, read first time and referred to Committee on Commerce, Economic
+January 6, 2004, read first time and referred to Committee on Economic Development and

 A BILL FOR AN ACT to amend the Indiana Code concerning